swellstores/honest-reviews-app/README.md

 Honest Reviews is a sample app for Swell.

 Swell Apps is currently in closed alpha phase, available to select partners.
-Read more in the (alpha documentation)[https://www.notion.so/swellcorp/Swell-Apps-4dc8e6e696e14778973a8e5a1bc3575c?pvs=4].
+Read more in the [alpha documentation](https://www.notion.so/swellcorp/Swell-Apps-4dc8e6e696e14778973a8e5a1bc3575c?pvs=4).

 ## Getting Started